Note

 Currently released products – Testing binary and functional compatibility

-The currently released product that is maintained in the servicing branch should first be tested for binary and functional compatibility.
-Your suite of automated developer tests, automated functional tests, and manual tests for your ISV solution should be run on an environment that has the new version from Microsoft and your existing ISV solution.
-Because this test run is testing for binary and functional compatibility, the ISV solution should not be recompiled.
+Test the currently released product that the servicing branch maintains for binary and functional compatibility.
+Run your suite of automated developer tests, automated functional tests, and manual tests for your ISV solution on an environment that has the new version from Microsoft and your existing ISV solution.
+Because this test run is testing for binary and functional compatibility, don't recompile the ISV solution.

-If the testing is successful, this step will validate that a customer installation of the current version of your ISV solution won't have to be updated when Microsoft broadcasts the new release to the customer.
+If the testing is successful, this step validates that a customer installation of the current version of your ISV solution doesn't need to be updated when Microsoft broadcasts the new release to the customer.

-If the testing isn't successful, you, as the ISV, must immediately notify Microsoft through the Preview communication process.
-This process uses Yammer and an issue notification process.
-The issue will require either a fix from Microsoft or a fix in your ISV solution.
+If the testing isn't successful, immediately notify Microsoft through the Preview communication process.
+This process uses Microsoft Viva Engage and an issue notification process.
+The issue requires either a fix from Microsoft or a fix in your ISV solution.
 A fix in your solution might, in turn, require that customers be updated from the servicing branch.
 In both cases, Microsoft must know about the issue, so that it can become more proactive in its processes for future releases.

 Currently released products – Testing design-time compatibility

-Next, the currently released product that is maintained in the servicing branch should be tested for design-time compatibility.
-To do this testing, you should compile the solution against a deployment of the new Microsoft release.
-Although the goal of Microsoft is to minimize design-time compatibility issues, they might occur in some situations.
+Next, test design-time compatibility for the currently released product that's maintained in the servicing branch.
+To perform this testing, compile the solution against a deployment of the new Microsoft release.
+Although Microsoft aims to minimize design-time compatibility issues, they might occur in some situations.
 One example is when Microsoft makes an enumeration extensible, and the solution uses it in a manner that assumes an underlying integer representation (for example, it uses the enumeration value in a logical comparison or mathematical function).
-Although the code will continue to work in a customer deployment because the underlying values are maintained, a compiler error is generated and addressed in future releases.
+Although the code continues to work in a customer deployment because the underlying values are maintained, a compiler error is generated and addressed in future releases.
 Another example of a design-time compatibility issue is when Microsoft introduces a new compiler error to protect against unsafe coding patterns.
-To learn about more categories of design-time compatibility issues, see Breaking changes.
+For more information about categories of design-time compatibility issues, see Breaking changes.

-If the testing is successful, this step will validate that your ISV solution won't have to be updated even if source code is supplied to the customer and the customer recompiles the ISV solution.
+If the testing is successful, this step validates that your ISV solution doesn't need to be updated even if source code is supplied to the customer and the customer recompiles the ISV solution.

 If the testing isn't successful, and the issue isn't one of the categories that are described in Breaking changes, you, as the ISV, must immediately notify Microsoft through the Preview communication process.
-This process uses Yammer and an issue notification process.
-The issue will require either a fix from Microsoft or a fix in your ISV solution.
+This process uses Microsoft Viva Engage and an issue notification process.
+The issue requires either a fix from Microsoft or a fix in your ISV solution.
 A fix in your solution might, in turn, require that customers be updated from the servicing branch.
 In both cases, Microsoft must know about the issue, so that it can become more proactive in its processes for future releases.

 Currently released products – Updating the base build

-As Microsoft updates your customers to new releases, you should periodically update the base build, so that it matches the oldest version that is used by customers who run your ISV solution.
+As Microsoft updates your customers to new releases, periodically update the base build so that it matches the oldest version that customers use when running your ISV solution.

 Solutions that are in development

-You validate your new solution development on either the latest released version or the released version that you plan for to use for servicing when your new release goes out.
+Validate your new solution development on either the latest released version or the released version that you plan to use for servicing when your new release goes out.
 However, in both cases, consider doing validation on the most current version.
-This validation will help with early discovery of issues or uptake work that you must do.
+This validation helps with early discovery of issues or uptake work that you must do.

 If an unexpected break occurs, then you, as the ISV, must immediately notify Microsoft through the Preview communication process.
-This process uses Yammer and an issue notification process.
+This process uses Microsoft Viva Engage and an issue notification process.

 Deploying updates